 My Hero Academia manga compared to the anime

 The story for the anime series is based on the My Hero Academia manga series by writer and illustrator Kohei Horikoshi.

 When the fourth anime season began airing in October 2019, the manga was already up to My Hero Academia Volume 24 in Japan.
 By the time MHA S4 finished, the manga was up to Volume 26.

 New chapters are released weekly.
 Historically, the tankobon format volumes are released five times a year in February, April, July, September, and December.

 The official English translation by VIZ Media is not too far behind the Japanese release.
-Volume 21 came out in October 2019.
-The release date for Volume 22 is December 3, 2019, and Volume 23 on February 4, 2020.
+Volume 25 came out on October 6, 2020.
+The release date for Volume 26 is January 5, 2021, and Volume 27 is April 6, 2021.